crisostomi/gladia-website/content/authors/mancusi/_index.md

     url: https://www.uniroma1.it/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD
+bio: I am a PhD student
-student
-Obama

 # Interests to show in About widget
 interests: